Ports, Marinas & Harbours from Ramsgate Royal Harbour to the Isles of Scilly.

 Ramsgate Royal Harbour

 Ramsgate Royal Harbour, is a unique municipal port, officially granted royal status by King George IV in 1821, Ramsgate is the only harbour in the UK with this distinction, lending a sense of historical prestige to the port.
+Ramsgate has a lot to offer the visiting sailor with the harbour virtually at the bottom of the high street, around the harbour are many attractions from coffee bars to restaurants and chandlers, and many marine businesses some floating, its a sailors paradise.

 Today, the Royal Harbour Marina warmly welcomes visiting yachtsmen with its excellent facilities.
 The marina is a lively destination for recreational sailors, with easy access to the English Channel and beyond.
 The harbour has a working port atmosphere inviting all who appreciate the maritime life.